xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 Link: https://github.com/xSmokeAndMirrorsx/CISC275_Portfolio

-Info:
+# General Info

-- The source code for each "Prototype Website" can be found by clicking the link attached to the respective website's "Codename".
+* The source code for each "Prototype Website" can be found by clicking the link attached to the respective website's "Codename".

-- Each website is focused on challenging and growing a specific set of skills (HTML, Typescipt, Bootstrap, CSS, React, etc.)
+* Each website is focused on challenging and growing a specific set of skills (HTML, Typescipt, Bootstrap, CSS, React, etc.)

 # Prototype Websites